ArduPilot/SoloScripts/Updates_Solex.md

 1. With your device connected to the internet: In the Solex menu all the way at the bottom, select `Firmware Updates`.

-2. If the available packages are not shown, click refresh.
+2. If the available packages are not shown, click refresh at the bottom right.
 But they should load automaically as long as you have an internet connection.

 3. Click the package you wish to download.
 The _available_ status will change to _downloaded_.